WaSQL/php/README.md

 ```
 LoadModule rewrite_module modules/mod_rewrite.so
 ```

-- search for "<Directory "C:/AppServ/www">" and make sure AllowOverride is set to "All"
-- copy sample.htaccess in the wasql folder to c:\appserv\www\ folder and name it .htaccess  NOTE: you may need a different text editor that allows you to save .htaccess.
+- copy sample.htaccess in the wasql folder to your htdocs (DOCUMENT ROOT) folder and name it .htaccess  NOTE: you may need a different text editor that allows you to save .htaccess.
 Make sure it does not have the .txt extension.
 Note: notepad will not work.
 Use Notepad++ or sublime.
-- rename C:\AppServ\www\index.php file to C:\AppServ\www\index_ori.php

-- Open up C:\AppServ\php7\php.ini in a text editor and uncomment any extensions you want enabled.
+- Open the PHP php.ini in a text editor and uncomment any extensions you want enabled.
 For example, extension=pgsql to enable postgres.
 You will need php-zip and php-curl for sure.

 - Add your new PHP bin directory path to your PATH Environment.
 - Add your new Apache bin directory path to your PATH Environment.